awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

 + When using the low\-level API, you provide encryption\-related information in the `InitiateMultipartUploadRequest`, followed by identical encryption information in each `UploadPartRequest`\.
 You do not need to provide any encryption\-specific headers in your `CompleteMultipartUploadRequest`\.
 For examples, see [Using the AWS SDKs \(low\-level\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.

 The following example uses `TransferManager` to create objects and shows how to provide SSE\-C related information\.
 The example does the following:
 + Creates an object using the `TransferManager.upload()` method\.
 In the `PutObjectRequest` instance, you provide encryption key information to request\.
-Amazon S3 encrypts the object using the customer\-provided encryption key\.
+Amazon S3 encrypts the object using the customer\-provided key\.
 + Makes a copy of the object by calling the `TransferManager.copy()` method\.
 The example directs Amazon S3 to encrypt the object copy using a new `SSECustomerKey`\.
 Because the source object is encrypted using SSE\-C, the `CopyObjectRequest` also provides the encryption key of the source object so that Amazon S3 can decrypt the object before copying it\.

 **Example**